-On April 24, 2017, November 27, 2017, July 3, 2018, March 12, 2019, October 25, 2019 and November 6, 2019, the Company closed on underwritten public equity offerings for aggregate net proceeds of approximately \$41.4 million after deducting the underwriting discounts and commissions and other costs associated with the offerings (see Note 4 -Equity and Note 10-Subsequent Events).
+On April 24, 2017, November 27, 2017, July 3, 2018, March 12, 2019, October 25, 2019 and November 6, 2019, the Company closed on underwritten public equity offerings for aggregate net proceeds of approximately \$41.4 million after deducting the underwriting discounts and commissions and other costs associated with the offerings (see Note 4 - Equity and Note 10-Subsequent Events).
 The Company will require additional funding to grow its Aquadex Business, which may not be available on terms favorable to the Company, or at all.
 The Company may receive those funds from the proceeds from future warrant exercises, issuances of equity securities, or other financing transactions.
 Should warrant exercises not materialize or future capital raising be unsuccessful, the Company may not be able to continue as a going concern.
 No adjustments have been made relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company not continue as a going concern.

 Revenue Recognition: The Company recognizes revenue in accordance with Accounting Standards Codification ("ASC"), Topic 606, Revenue from Contracts with Customers, which the Company adopted effective January 1, 2018.
 Accordingly, the Company recognizes revenue when its customers obtain control of its products or services, in an amount that reflects the consideration that the Company expects to receive in exchange for those goods and services.
 See Note 2 - Revenue Recognition, for additional disclosures.
 For the three months ended September 30, 2019, three customers represented 11%, 12% and 12% of net sales.
 For the nine months ended September 30, 2019, one customer represented 10% of net sales.
-For the three months ended September 30, 2018, two customers represented 15% and 10% of net sales.
 For the nine months ended September 30, 2018, one customer represented 10% of net sales.